Desbeers/Chords-Database/README.md

 ## Limitations

-- It will wil try to validate your chord but it is not always correct.
+- It will try to validate your chord but it is not always correct.

 ## Contribute